Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 Do not go beyond the amount of RAM you have in your PC!

 In fact, if you have 8 GB DDR4 RAM, do not allocate more than 5-6 GB of RAM to the game.
-The rest of 2-3 GB of RAM should be left reserved for the system and background apps.
+The remaining 2-3 GB of RAM should be reserved for the system and background apps.

 IV.
 Hard Drive Requirements for Minecraft Build

-The following table should give you an idea about how the transfer speeds differ across different hard drives.
+The following table should give you an idea of how the transfer speeds differ across different hard drives.

 Hard Disk Drive 200 MB/s